Caring for mental health

 We aim to make mental health care for children and youth more accessible so that every child can get the care they need, when they need it.

 You can help make sure kids and youth have increased access to mental health care at the Stollery Children’s Hospital:

 - 24/7 access to clinical emergency mental health services at the Stollery Emergency and through a crisis phone line service

-- On-site walk-in clinic at the Walter C. Mackenzie Stollery site for kids and youth who present as low risk as an alternative to waiting for an emergency department assessment
+- On-site services at the Walter C. Mackenzie Stollery site for kids and youth who present as low-risk as an alternative to waiting for an emergency department assessment

 - Specialized bedside support for kids and adolescents who present with mental health concerns